JonathanPerkins/licw-challenge/README.md

 This can be added to any other notes you enter for this QSO and can be at any position in the note field and is case insensitive.

-The format of this special text string is:
+The minimum format of this special text string is:

 ```
 LICW[SPC:1234xx]